Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

-While RMT captures `coarse' features of quantum states in chaotic regimes, it fails to describe their `fine' features.
-In particular, eigenstates of physical Hamiltonians encode correlations, whereas RMT ensembles do not.
-In fact, the correlations encoded in a {\it single} eigenstate is sufficient to reconstruct the entire Hamiltonian, so long as the Hamiltonian is local~\cite{qi2019determining, Garrisondoes2018}.
-Many recent works have aimed to capture structure in quantum states that goes beyond RMT.
+While RMT ensembles successfully describe `coarse' features of quantum states in chaotic regimes, describing their `finer' features remains a challenge.
+In particular, eigenstates of many-body Hamiltonians encode physical correlations that are not described by eigenstates of dense, random matrices such as GOE.
+In recent years, many works have aimed to capture structure in many-body quantum states that goes beyond RMT, particularly that arising from spatial locality.
 For example, Refs.~\cite{Garrattlocal2021,dymarskybound2022,Eigenstatewang2022,richtereigenstate2020,brenesout2021,eigenstatefoini2019,eigenstatechan2019} showed that matrix elements of local operators evaluated in the eigenbasis of the Hamiltonian remain correlated up to a particular energy scale related to the so-called Thouless time~\cite{bertini2018exact,gharibyan2018onset,chan2018solution,chan2018spectral,FriedmanSpectral2019}.
-These works clarified that correlations are related to an emergent ``light cone” in the growth of out-of-time ordered commutators in spatially local systems~\cite{brenesout2021,eigenstatefoini2019,eigenstatechan2019}.
-Other works have identified systematic deviations between the EE of mid-spectrum Hamiltonian eigenstates and pure random states~\cite{entanglementhaque2022,huang2019universal,huang2021universal,huang2022deviation,entanglementvidmar2017,Kliczkowskiaverage2023}.
+Other works have identified systematic deviations between the EE of mid-spectrum energy eigenstates and pure random states in spatially local systems~\cite{entanglementhaque2022,huang2019universal,huang2021universal,huang2022deviation,entanglementvidmar2017,Kliczkowskiaverage2023}.
+In fact, spatial locality is {\it strongly} imprinted in the structure of individual eigenstates, as a single eigenstate is sufficient to reconstruct the entire Hamiltonian~\cite{qi2019determining, Garrisondoes2018}.